Show / hide password input values with Vue.js 3 and the Composition API

 In order to understand how this works, let's first go through the states that the password input field can have:

-• type attribute set to text: when the input field has this state, the input value is actually visible and not masqueraded anymore
+typeattribute set topassword: this is the default state in which the input value is masqueradedtypeattribute set totext: when the input field has this state, the input value is actually visible and not masqueraded anymore

 <input type="password" id="password">